American Express (AXP)

-In fact, business is already booming, as the company’s revenue jumped 25% year-over-year to $10.9 billion in Q3.
+In fact, business is already booming, as the company’s revenue jumped 30% year over year to $12.1 billion in Q4.

 Berkshire also owns shares of American Express competitors Visa and Mastercard, although the positions are much smaller.

-Yes, American Express trades at over $150 per share.
-But you can get a smaller piece of the company using a popular app that allows you to buy fractions of shares with as much money as you are willing to spend.
+Yes, American Express trades at over $170 per share.
+But you can get a smaller piece of the company using investing apps that allow you to buy fractions of shares with as much money as you are willing to spend.

-Coca-Cola is a classic example of a so-called “recession-proof” business.
+Coca-Cola is a classic example of a so-called “recession-resistant” business.
 Whether the economy is booming or struggling, a simple can of Coke is still affordable to most people.

 The company’s entrenched market position also gives it some pricing power.
 Besides, Coca-Cola can always rely on a trick it’s used in the past: keeping its prices the same but subtly reducing its bottle size.

-Factor in its iconic brand portfolio and the fact that its products are sold in more than 200 countries and territories, and it’s easy to see why Coca-Cola fits nicely in a long-term portfolio.
+Factor in the strengths from its iconic brand portfolio and the fact that its products are sold in more than 200 countries and territories, and it’s clear that the business model can thrive through thick and thin.

 After all, the company went public more than 100 years ago.
 It has survived — and thrived — in many periods of high inflation.

-Earlier this year, management revealed that the company’s active installed base of hardware has surpassed 1.65 billion devices, including over 1 billion iPhones.
+Earlier last year, management revealed that the company’s active installed base of hardware has surpassed 1.65 billion devices, including over 1 billion iPhones.

 While competitors offer cheaper devices, many consumers don’t want to live outside the Apple ecosystem.
 That means, as inflation spikes, Apple can pass higher costs to its global consumer base without worrying as much about a drop in sales volume.

-Today, Apple is Buffett’s largest holding, representing more than 40% of Berkshire’s portfolio by market value.
+Today, Apple is Buffett’s largest publicly traded holding, representing more than 40% of Berkshire’s portfolio by market value.

 One of the reasons behind that concentration is the sheer increase in the tech giant’s stock price.
-Over the past five years, Apple shares have surged 491%.
+Over the past five years, Apple shares have surged more than 300%.